rizo8107/InstaFlowsreplit/replit.md

 ### Data Models
 - **InstagramAccount**: Connected Instagram accounts with access tokens
 - **Flow**: Automation workflows with nodes and edges
+- **FlowTemplate**: Pre-built flow templates with category and use count
 - **FlowExecution**: Execution records with status and path
 - **WebhookEvent**: Incoming Instagram events